kojix2/ruby-htslib/README.md

 Ruby-htslib is the [Ruby](https://www.ruby-lang.org) bindings to [HTSlib](https://github.com/samtools/htslib), a C library for high-throughput sequencing data formats.
 It allows you to read and write file formats commonly used in genomics, such as [SAM, BAM, VCF, and BCF](http://samtools.github.io/hts-specs/), in the Ruby language.

-:apple: Feel free to fork it out if you can develop it!
+:apple: Feel free to fork it!

 ## Requirements